 Kwandwe Melton Manor: Our full report

-Melton Manor is an exclusive-use safari villa for up to eight guests, designed for families or small groups of friends travelling together.
-Set against a backdrop of gently rolling hills covered with shrubs and low-growing trees in Kwandwe Private Game Reserve in South Africa’s Eastern Cape, it was built fairly recently, in April 2007.
-It was completely refurbished in mid-2013, and its interior design is now full of light earthy colours and comfortable, textured fabrics.
+Melton Manor is an exclusive-use safari villa for up to eight guests, designed for families or small groups ...... of friends travelling together.
+Set against a backdrop of gently rolling hills covered with shrubs and low-growing trees in Kwandwe Private Game Reserve in South Africa’s Eastern Cape, it was opened in 2007 and completely refurbished in 2013.
+Its interior design is full of light earthy colours and comfortable, textured fabrics.

 We’re delighted that the Manor’s basic layout and facilities have not changed.
 This u-shaped private villa is still centred around a courtyard with four suites leading off it.
 The two sets of rooms on either side of it have interleading doors through which parents can directly enter their children’s rooms.

 Each of Kwandwe Melton Manor’s suites is similar in size and décor, with a large double bed in the centre of the room, a minibar and innovative “butler hatches" to ensure discrete room service.
 Each large, en-suite bathroom features a freestanding bath, double washbasins and a large glass-screened shower.
 Big windows make the most of the views.
 All rooms at Melton Manor are air-conditioned and possess under floor heating.
 Outside each suite you can find a private deck with comfortable wicker furniture.

 In the large lounge at Kwandwe Melton Manor you will find a computer with internet access, satellite television and a selection of games to enjoy whilst not out on safari.